ndunguP/LOGIN_SYSTEM/README.md

 There are a few steps we need to take before we create our python login and registration system, we need to download and set up Python and the packages we’re going to use.

 Requirements
-Download and install Python, for this tutorial I’ll be using Python 3.7.2, make sure to check the box Add Python to PATH on the installation setup screen.
+Download and install Python, for this project I will be using Python 3.7.2, make sure to check the box Add Python to PATH on the installation setup screen.
 Download and install MySQL Community Server and MySQL Workbench, you can skip this step if you already have a MySQL server set up.
 Install Python Flask with the command: pip install flask Install Flask-MySQLdb with the command: pip install flask-mysqldb